-- Hypersensitivity to the active substance or any of the excipients. - Active, gastric or intestinal ulcer, bleeding or perforation. - History of gastrointestinal bleeding or perforation, relating to previous NSAID therapy.

-• Active, or history of recurrent peptic ulcer / haemorrhage (two or more distinct episodes of proven ulceration or bleeding).

-- Last trimester of pregnancy (see section 4.6 Pregnancy and lactation).

-- Hepatic failure.

-- Renal failure.

-• Established congestive heart failure (NYHA II-IV), ischemic heart disease, peripheral arterial disease and/or cerebrovascular disease.

-• Like other non-steroidal anti-inflammatory drugs (NSAIDs), diclofenac is also contraindicated in patients in whom attacks of asthma, angioedema, urticaria or acute rhinitis are precipitated by ibuprofen, acetylsalicylic acid or other nonsteroidal anti-inflammatory drugs.
+- Hypersensitivity to the active substance or any of the excipients. - Active, gastric or intestinal ulcer, bleeding or perforation. - History of gastrointestinal bleeding or perforation, relating to previous NSAID therapy - Active, or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding) - Last trimester of pregnancy (see section 4.6 Pregnancy and lactation) - Hepatic failure - Renal failure - Established congestive heart failure (NYHA II-IV), ischemic heart disease, peripheral arterial disease and/or cerebrovascular disease. - Like other non-steroidal anti-inflammatory drugs (NSAIDs), diclofenac is also contraindicated in patients in whom attacks of asthma, angioedema, urticaria or acute rhinitis are precipitated by ibuprofen, acetylsalicylic acid or other nonsteroidal anti-inflammatory drugs.

-• This product contains soya.
-If you are allergic to peanut or soya, do not use this medicinal product.

-4.4 Special warnings and precautions for use General
+4.4 Special warnings and precautions for use

+General